-Creating a New Form
+Creating a Form

 Novice and expert users alike can use the form layout tool to create letters and forms.
-You can create letters and forms from scratch as described below, or you can copy the html code from an existing letter or form and paste it into the form layout tool, where you can add fields (see Creating a New Form Using Existing HTML Code).
+You can use the form layout tool to create a letter or a form from scratch.
+You can also copy the html code from an existing letter or form and paste it into the form layout tool, and then add fields.

-BEST PRACTICES TIP: If your letter or form does not already exist, take a few minutes to plan the letter/form contents before you begin working in the form layout tool.
+BEST PRACTICES TIP: If your letter or form does not already exist, take a few minutes to plan your letter/form contents before you begin working in the form layout tool.
 Identify the graphics you need, any hyperlinks you want to create, and what database fields you want to use in the form.
-Write a list of the database fields you want to use, so you can be confident that you are spelling the field names correctly when you insert them into your form.
+Write a list of the database fields you want to use, so you can be confident that you are spelling the field names correctly when you insert them into a form.